JamesChiDuong/IIS_ClassicMcliecehw/README.md

 In this source code, I will use 2 top modules to test these cases.
 - The Data_Receiver.v is the top module with testing to transfer data from the keyboard and receive back the data via UART protocol.
 We can test the simulation with many rounds

-- The TranAndRecei.v and fullAdder.v is the two modules for the purpose that we send two data from the Python test file via UART protocol.
+- The TranAndRecei.v and alu.v is the two modules for the purpose that we send two data from the Python test file via UART protocol.
 The TranAnRecei.v is a top module.
-The fullAdder is the additional submodule.
-The two data which is sent by Python Test files are the input for the full adder modules, after calculating by full adder modules, these data include two data, the sum of two data will be sent back to the Python test file via UART protocol.
+The alu module is the additional submodule.
+The two data which is sent by Python Test files are the input for the alu modules, after calculating by full adder modules, these data include two data, the sum of two data will be sent back to the Python test file via UART protocol.
 In the simulation with Verilator, we can test the simulation in many rounds but In the FPGA, we can only test one round.
 Because in the Verilog file, I only implement the one-round code.

 ### Target 'sim':